You know it, you love it. Sweet, sticky, savoury, and just the thing to have over a steaming bowl of rice.

 If you do go down the kitchen torch or the broiler method, please make sure to add any garnishes you intend to use after the sear.
 Don’t be an idiot like I was and torch the sesame seeds along with the glaze.

 If all this seems like too much effort, don’t worry.
-I’ve got you covered with more hands-off chicken and rice recipes like these Miso Honey Chicken Thighs, or these tangy and garlicky roast thighs that harness the power of yogurt!
+I’ve got you covered with more hands-off chicken and rice recipes like these Miso Honey Chicken Thighs, these tangy and garlicky roast thighs that harness the power of yogurt, or continue the Japanese theme with a Yakitori-inspired chicken and rice mean prep.

 Dramatis Personae